-Your transfer driver will be wearing a Travel Indochina t-shirt and carrying a Travel Indochina signboard with your name on it.
+Your transfer driver will be wearing an Insider Journeys t-shirt and carrying an Insider Journeys signboard with your name on it.

 Road: For six travellers or more, air-conditioned Hyundai with 25-40 seats are used.
 If you are travelling in a smaller group, travel will be by air-conditioned minibus or modern sedan car.
 Metered taxis are cheap and plentiful in Phnom Penh, and tuk tuks provide a novel way to get around Siem Reap.

 Air: Most flights within Cambodia are on ATR 72 planes.
 Flight schedules frequently change, which may impact travel plans.

 Other: Tuk tuks, boats of varying sizes, bicycles and your feet.